Equivalent formulation of Thomassen's conjecture using Tutte paths in claw-free graphs: On 2-closed claw-free graphs

-In addition, we recall the following lemma (also proven in~\cite{RyjVraLG}); it shall be used in Section~\ref{s-proof}. \begin{lemmaAndCite}[\cite{RyjVraLG}] Let $x$ be a vertex of a claw-free graph $G$.
-If there is a $2$-connected subgraph of $\langle N_G(x)\rangle_G$ containing two distinct pairs of non-adjacent vertices, then $\langle N_G(x)\rangle_G$ is $2$-connected. \end{lemmaAndCite}
+In addition, we recall the following lemma, also proved in~\cite{RyjVraLG} (it will be used, besides this section, in Section~\ref{s-proof}).

+\begin{lemmaAcite}{\cite{RyjVraLG}} Let $x$ be a vertex of a claw-free graph $G$.
+If there is a $2$-connected subgraph of $\langle N_G(x)\rangle_G$ containing two disjoint pairs of non-adjacent vertices, then $\langle N_G(x)\rangle_G$ is $2$-connected. \end{lemmaAcite}

-We combine the results discussed in Sections~\ref{s-line graphs}~and~\ref{s-2-closed}, and we obtain a system of cliques covering a $2$-closed claw-free graph as follows. \begin{lemma} If $G$ is a $2$-closed claw-free graph, then $E(G)$ can be covered by a system $\mathcal{K}$ of cliques so that every vertex of $G$ belongs to at most three cliques of~$\mathcal{K}$.
+We combine the results discussed in Sections~\ref{s-line graphs}~and~\ref{s-2-closed}, and we obtain a system of cliques covering a $2$-closed claw-free graph as follows.

+\begin{lemma} If $G$ is a $2$-closed claw-free graph, then $E(G)$ can be covered by a system $\mathcal{K}$ of cliques such that every vertex of $G$ belongs to at most three cliques of~$\mathcal{K}$.
 Furthermore, if a vertex belongs to three cliques of $\mathcal{K}$, then these are the only maximal cliques of $G$ containing this vertex. \end{lemma}

 \begin{proof} We can assume that $G$ is connected (otherwise, we apply the argument to each component of $G$).
 In addition, we observe that if $G$ is the square of a cycle, then it has the desired covering; and so we can assume that it is not.